Analysis | Getting Real About Electric Cars, Batteries and Hype

 General Motors Co., which has made an aggressive push into electric vehicles, decided it was time to take an 11% equity stake worth about $2 billion in upstart Nikola Corp.
 Going by the risks in Nikola’s prospectus, this was a tie-up too far.
 Per the release, GM is giving “the in-kind services and access to General Motors’ global safety-tested and validated parts and components” — basically, most of the things Nikola needs to make trucks.

 Investors seemed to love the idea.
 Think: Traditional car company shows it has accessories for the future – electric and hydrogen.
 GM’s share price rose as much as 8% on the day.
 Nikola’s surged almost 40%.
 The Phoenix-based company would save $4 billion on battery and powertrain costs, the core of its business.
 GM would receive that much in benefits, between the equity value, electric vehicle credits, contract manufacturing, and supply of batteries and fuel cells.It doesn’t look like there’s that much value in it now, with Nikola under investigation and its executive chairman resigning.
-The stock has dropped around 70% from its June peak, when it went public via a special purpose acquisition company.
+The stock has dropped almost 80% from its June peak, when it went public via a special purpose acquisition company.
 In fact, GM – like other car companies – is the one that likely needs the cost savings.
 Investors should wonder why.
 Sure, the Detroit giant was keeping promises.
 GM has said it has allocated $20 billion to electric cars and autonomous vehicles from this year to 2025.
 Chairman and Chief Executive Officer Mary Barra has laid out green ambitions in clear terms: “We want to put everyone in an EV, and we believe we have what it takes to do it.”
 It isn’t clear what additional value Nikola would have brought.
 Besides, of course, the innovation hype.
 Barra has said GM conducted “appropriate diligence” before entering the deal.
 Carmakers have been setting unrealistic targets for a while.
 In 2017, Volkswagen AG put out a plan to make higher-density batteries in three years, according to HSBC Holdings Plc analysts.
 Part of the program was to bring the cost down to $120 per kilowatt hour.
 Today, the price remains well above $140 per kilowatt hour, and the density is still lower.

 Even if banding together theoretically lowers costs, what happens to competitive advantage?
 Bottom lines?
 Cheaper batteries are great, but carmakers count on high margins from expensive cars.
 The facts are that the pressure to make better, safer batteries is rising, and they’re in short supply.